malisas/misc/g2p_documentation_draft.md

 </pre>
 If I left the `phenotype` and `evidence` fields as `null`, I would receive back all associations which involve *KIT* as a feature.

-2) As a non-Hodgkin's lymphoma researcher, I may know that the gene *CD20* has abnormal expression in [Hodgkin's lymphoma](http://purl.obolibrary.org/obo/DOID_8567).
-I might be interested in knowing if *CD20* also has abnormal expression in [non-Hodgkin lymphoma](http://purl.obolibrary.org/obo/DOID_0060060).
-Therefore I could perform a query with *CD20* as a feature, non-Hodgkin's lymphoma as a phenotype, and [DNA microarray](http://www.ontobee.org/ontology/OBI?iri=http://purl.obolibrary.org/obo/OBI_0400148) as the evidence type.
+2) As a non-Hodgkin's lymphoma researcher, I may know that the gene *CD20* has abnormal expression in [`Hodgkin's lymphoma`](http://purl.obolibrary.org/obo/DOID_8567).
+I might be interested in knowing if *CD20* also has abnormal expression in [`non-Hodgkin lymphoma`](http://purl.obolibrary.org/obo/DOID_0060060).
+Therefore I could perform a query with *CD20* as a feature, non-Hodgkin's lymphoma as a phenotype, and [`DNA microarray`](http://www.ontobee.org/ontology/OBI?iri=http://purl.obolibrary.org/obo/OBI_0400148) as the evidence type.

 3) As a genetic counselor, I may be wondering if a mutation in one of my clients' genes has ever been associated with a disease.
-I could then do a query based on the gene name as the feature and [disease](http://purl.obolibrary.org/obo/DOID_4) as the phenotype.
+I could then do a query based on the gene name as the feature and [`disease`](http://purl.obolibrary.org/obo/DOID_4) as the phenotype.

 ## Future work
 (copied from old document)